jet86/odm_dataset_mccabe-howitzer/README.md

 Also included is the training data (camera poses and sparse points) exported from WebODM to be used directly in OpenSplat or other Gaussian Splatting software.

+This dataset is released into the Public Domain as per the [license](LICENSE).

 ## Screenshots

 Screenshot of Gaussian Splat processed with WebODM and OpenSplat, displayed in WebODM: